coldclimate/theapproachablegeek.co.uk/content/blog/ssh-into-kobo-and-android.md

 The first time you connect you'll be asked to set a password.

 Now you can happily ssh in, rsync books back and forth and mess on until your heart is content, as you should be able to with a device you own.

+Note: your books will end up in `/mnt/storage` - unimaginative, but very simple.

 # Android phone